 So far, the literature on the role of the financial sector in emissions trading is relatively sparse.
 Schopp and Neuhoff (2013) assessed the hedging behavior of liable companies (in particular utilities) in the EU ETS.
 They found that financial actors are often partners of electricity companies hedging their future electricity sales.
 However, that study is based solely on interviews rather than on historical data, focusing on the electricity sector rather than on its hedging partners.
 Neuhoff et al. (2015) assessed hedging behavior and the volume of hedges in order to project developments with regard to the demand for allowances (and surplus of allowances over time) in the context of the Market Stability Reserve (MSR) to be introduced in the EU ETS in 2019 (EU 2015).
 Again, the different roles of financial actors were not the focus of this research.
 Pana (forthcoming) analyzed the influence of different market participants on volatility using EUTL data and found that the financial sector was active during times of particularly low and high volatility, which reflects the important role of banks and other financial intermediaries as service providers in the market.
 However, that study did not assess the different types of services they offered.
-Several other authors have analyzed EUTL transfer data (Jaraité-Kažukauské and
+Several other authors have analyzed EUTL transfer data (Jaraitė-Kažukauskė and Kažukauskas 2015; Jong et al. 2013; Martino and Trotignon 2013; Zaklan 2013), but without describing the role of banks and other financial actors in the EU ETS in any detail.

-1 We only used trades that did not involve a government account ('administrative transfers' vs. 'market transfers') and that focused on transactions taking place between two different companies rather than between two accounts belonging to the same company.
+&lt;sup>1 We only used trades that did not involve a government account ('administrative transfers' vs. 'market transfers') and that focused on transactions taking place between two different companies rather than between two accounts belonging to the same company.